-We have provided information and training in respect of Fuel Bill management for staff and volunteers, to allow them to offer practical help with tackling winter fuel poverty and Smart Homes advice sessions for improving the warmth of your home.
-Tax help for older people is provided in the form of practical help sessions.
-We facilitated an IAPT - Mental Health Awareness workshop, which has resulted in a regular weekly session at the Centre and we have provided regular Dementia Awareness workshops and we are a core member of Enfield Dementia Action Alliance.
-Stroke PAT Therapy continues to run a weekly session.
-We organise Health & Wellbeing events and open days and have an open Forum with the CCG.
-We continue to provide French, Spanish and Italian Conversation Groups.
-We resumed the Health Trainer service at the Centre as it had proved so popular in the past.
+We continue to provide a wide range of support and information on topics enabling older people to be independent, keep in good health and keep safe.
+In the past we have provided information and training in respect of Fuel Bill management for staff and volunteers, to allow them to offer practical help with tackling winter fuel poverty.
+We facilitated an IAPT - Mental Health Awareness workshop, which has resulted in a regular weekly session at the Centre.
+We have provided regular Dementia Awareness workshops and are a core member of Enfield Dementia Action Alliance.

+The very successful Stroke PET Therapy relocated to larger premises but remains in contact.
+We organise Health & Wellbeing events and open days and have an open Forum with the Enfield Clinical Commissioning Group.
+We resumed the on-site Health Trainer service at the Centre as it had proved so popular in the past and have sessions involving the Enfield iCan Navigator helping people identify local health and care related services.
+We also have a Bereavement Counsellor.

-Our facilities, include our onsite and very popular hairdressing salon and chiropody/foot care.
+Our facilities include our onsite very popular hairdressing salon, chiropody/foot care and skeletal massage services.
 Our "Community Cafe" continues to prove popular and is open in the morning to all members of the public over 50 years of age and from within the Borough of Enfield.
 It provides an opportunity for people to meet together and talk in a friendly environment and to keep up-to-date with relevant advice, information and guidance on health and benefit issues and alerts on scams, bogus house callers from Office of Fair Trading.
 As a result of the "Community Cafe" a large knitting circle has been established and also a friendly but competitive scrabble group.
-We continue to introduce other popular board games.
-The supper club, which commenced several years ago, continues to flourish enabling members to venture out in the evening to a local restaurant (30/40 diners) and to feel safe with people they know.
-Also, our Thursday Hot Lunch Club providing a two-course meal, made at the Centre, is regularly attended by 30+ diners.
-During the year our kitchen was given a 5 star rating.
-We have an active poetry group, creative writing, and a book club and a self-run drama group, who write and produce their own plays for Members and Visitors twice a year, which raises further funds.
+On alternative weeks we bring in an entertainer that is very popular.

-Our volunteer gardeners continue to maintain our outside spaces/gardens and keep them looking tidy and welcoming.
-We have Veg Trugs so that anyone and even in wheelchairs are able to get close and tend to the variety of vegetables we have grown, including runner and broad beans, spring onions, strawberries, beetroot and potatoes, celery and a variety of herbs, which are used in our kitchen.
+Our volunteer gardeners continue to develop and maintain our outside spaces/gardens and keep them looking vibrant and welcoming.
+This is important to attract new members who may pass by the Centre on a regular basis but not be aware of the range of activities.
+To this end we invested also in new signage at the front of the Centre.
+We have Veg Trugs so that anyone, including wheelchair users. are able to get close and tend to the variety of vegetables we have grown, including runner and broad beans, spring onions, strawberries, beetroot and potatoes, celery and a variety of herbs, which are used in our kitchen.